Molly DeWolf Swenson: Career

+In 2024, she and Ev Williams launched Mozi, a private social network.

 Filmography

 Music

 Known by the stage name Molly DeWolf, she auditioned in Milwaukee in 2010 for Season 10 of American Idol, making it through Hollywood Week to the final Las Vegas round.

 On December 8, 2017, she opened for Kimbra in Los Angeles and released a single from her debut album, 8 Seconds.